Yorkshire

 ebay |

-Indenture - 1784 Deed - Baildon, Yorkshire.
-A vellum Indenture dated 23 June
+Baildon, Yorkshire.
+A vellum Indenture dated 23 June 1784 measuring 78 cm x

-1784 measuring 78 cm x 53 cm approx being a Conveyance of a fee farm rent or
+53 cm approx being a Conveyance of a fee farm rent or ren charge annuity or

-ren charge annuity or yearly sum of £700 and 10 shillings chargeable upon or
+yearly sum of £700 and 10 shillings chargeable upon or issuing and payable

-issuing and payable out of a farm called Kirklands in Baildon, Yorkshire
+out of a farm called Kirklands in Baildon, Yorkshire formerly the estate of

-Bolling.
-Mr John Coates jr to Messrs
+William Bolling deceased, father of Francis and Robert Bolling.
+Mr John Coates jr to Messrs Bollings.

-parish of Ilkley, Yorkshire; Francis
+Ilkley, Yorkshire; Francis BOLLING,

-BOLLING, Mercer of Leeds; Robert
+Mercer of Leeds; Robert BOLLING,

-BOLLING, Stuffmaker of Ilkley, Yorkshire.
+Stuffmaker of Ilkley, Yorkshire.
 Other names mentioned include: William Bolling.
 Document signed by: John

 Coates.
 Witnesses: John Cunliffe, John Holmes.
 Condition: Rather discoloured